Women & Children's Hospital of Buffalo

 Ryan Breuer, MD

 Dr. Breuer received his undergraduate degree from Cornell University in Human Biology, Health, and Society.
 He attended medical school at SUNY Stony Brook and completed his residency in pediatrics at UCLA-Mattel Children’s Hospital.
 His fellowship in pediatric critical care medicine was done at Duke Children’s Hospital in North Carolina.
-He is currently a Clinical Assistant Professor of Pediatrics at the University at Buffalo School of Medicine and Biomedical Sciences and the PICU director of Quality and Patient Safety at WCHOB.
+He is currently clinical assistant professor of pediatrics at the University at Buffalo Jacobs School of Medicine and Biomedical.
 He is board certified in both Pediatrics and Pediatric Critical Care Medicine.
 Dr. Breuer’s interests include patient safety, simulation, and quality improvement.

 Amanda B. Hassinger, MD

-Dr. Hassinger attended Duke University for her undergraduate studies in Biological Anthropology and Anatomy before obtaining her medical doctorate from the University at Buffalo School of Medicine and Biomedical Sciences.
+Dr. Hassinger attended Duke University for her undergraduate studies in Biological Anthropology and Anatomy before obtaining her medical doctorate from the University at Buffalo.
 She completed both her residency in Pediatrics and her fellowship in Pediatric Critical Care Medicine at Children’s Memorial Hospital, Northwestern University in Chicago, IL.
 After completing her fellowship, Dr. Hassinger began her career as an attending physician at Women & Children’s Hospital of Buffalo.